A LETTER FROM OUR CEO

 A face mask (as outlined above),

-A reusable, medical-grade plastic face shield,
+A reusable, medical-grade plastic face shield or plastic goggles,

 Our Team Member ‘call in’ procedure remains in place; we ask for 4 hours minimum notice & for TMs to attempt to cover their shift.
 TMs must speak directly with a Manager on duty when they call in & not leave any form of message.